ThatOneCalculator/DiscordRPCMaker/README.md

 - **macOS**: Open a program called `Terminal`.
 - **Linux**: Open your terminal emulator of choice (Kitty, Alacritty, URXVT, Termite, GNOME Terminal, Konsole, etc).
 2. Type in `cd ` (making sure there is a space after `cd`), and drag the `DiscordRPCGenerator-main` (the one you moved into a memorable) folder into it.
+3. Type `npm i` and hit enter.
-3. Type `node maker.js`
+4. Type `node maker.js` and hit enter.
-4. Follow the prompts the program gives you.
+5. Follow the prompts the program gives you.
+This will generate a file called `presence.js`.

 ### Part 4: Running your presence
 1. Open Discord